 Currently there is a cashflow advantage to those businesses with year ends early in the tax year.
 At some point in their history, those businesses will have paid tax on profits twice and the amount of such double taxed profits is called overlap relief.
 Where profits are rising over time then this overlap relief will be modest compared to the extra profits now being taxed – hence there will be a big catch up for many businesses in the tax payable on 31 January 2024.

-Whilst the change itself has been talked about for a while (including in my blog here) the speed of the change has surprised many.
-The proposed tax year basis is set to apply from 2023/24 with 2022/23 being the transition year.
-This is probably driven by the desire for it to be implemented as Making tax digital for income tax (MTD ITSA) becomes mandatory from April 2023.
+The change has been talked about for a while (including in my blog here) although the original timeline seemed incredibly fast with the proposed tax year basis set to apply from 2023/24 with 2022/23 being the transition year.
+However, on 23 September 2021, the Government announced a delay to the change of tax year basis so it will not come into force until at least April 2024 with the transition year no earlier than 2023.
+This is reflected in the delay to the implementation of Making tax digital for income tax (MTD ITSA) from April 2023 to April 2024.

 Where could this be headed?